Sprite (drink) Logo

 Sprite (drink) Logo 1964

-After the redesign, the dark green turned into a light green-grassy, and half of the letters acquired an orange tint.
+After the redesign, the dark green turned to a light green-grassy hue, and half the letters took on an orange tint.
 They alternate through one, adding brightness to the logo.
-The eight-pointed star above the “i” in the word “Sprite” has become much larger and recolored orange along with the vertical part of the sign.
+The eight-pointed star above the “i” in the word “Sprite” has become much larger and recolored orange, along with the vertical part of the sign.

 1974 – 1984